Junius Street station: Transfer with Canarsie Line

 A New Lots Avenue-bound ' train of R62s passing above Livonia Avenue after leaving Junius Street.

 The New Lots Line passes over the Livonia Avenue station on the BMT Canarsie Line directly to the east of this station.
 There is a free out-of-system transfer between the stations; passengers must leave one station and use a MetroCard or OMNY to enter the other station.
 The out-of-system transfer is made via an overpass running parallel to the New Lots Line, which allows pedestrians on Livonia Avenue to cross over the Long Island Rail Road's open-cut Bay Ridge Branch.

 In 2015, there were proposals to convert the overpass into a free-transfer passage between the two stations, due to increasing ridership and plans for additional housing in the area.
 Money was allocated in the 2015–2019 Capital Program to build this transfer.
 Both stations would also have been upgraded to become compliant with mobility accessibility guidelines under the Americans with Disabilities Act of 1990.
 However, in the April 2018 revision to the Capital Program, funding for the project, with the exception of funding already used to design the connection, was removed.
 A free MetroCard-only transfer between the two stations was also provided during weekends and late nights as part of the reconstruction of the 14th Street Tunnel starting in April 2019 and introduced permanently in February 2020.
 The 2020–2024 Capital Program added back funding for the project, with an allocation of $38.4 million; by January 2020, only $400,000 of that amount had been spent on "pre-design" activities.
 In February 2020, the MTA awarded a design–build contract to construct the free transfer and associated elevator upgrades.
 In November 2022, the MTA announced that it would award a $965 million contract for the installation of 21 elevators across eight stations, including Junius Street.
 A joint venture of ASTM and Halmar International would construct the elevators under a public-private partnership.
+By 2026, an overpass between the two stations, along with three elevators at the Junius Street station, was under construction and was expected to be completed later that year.